badrusalsyihab/cms-nextjs-template/README.md

-## AIO Admin Dashboard
+## Admin Dashboard

-Developed this aio dashboard using nextjs with lots of love.
+Developed this dashboard using nextjs with lots of love.

 This dashboard comes with lots of features which can reduce development time.